pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 To start, we will exemplify the a general rotation on a set of atoms.
 To create an arbitrary register of atoms, we refer the user to the [register creation tutorial](../tutorials/register.md).
 Below, we create a line register of three qubits with a separation of $8~\mu\text{m}$.
-This is a typical value used in combination with a standard experimental setup of neutral atoms where the interaction term in the Hamiltonian can effectively be used for computations.
+This is a typical value used in combination with a standard experimental setup of neutral atoms such that the interaction term in the Hamiltonian can effectively be used for computations.

 ```python exec="on" source="material-block" session="emu"
 from qadence import Register